Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

 Records you must keep

-HMRC need to be satisfied that you’ve an acceptable system of managing commercial and, where appropriate, transport records.
+HMRC need to be satisfied that you have an acceptable system of managing commercial and, where appropriate, transport records.
 To get AEOC or AEOS status you’ll need to have:

 - methods to allow HMRC access to your customs records